JixieZhang/KalRTPC/README.md

- cd KalmanFilter, change 'setup.csh' to define where you want to install KalmanFilter package, then change to  KalmanFilter/src, type 'make;make install' to install it.
+ cd KalmanFilter, change 'setup.csh' to define where you want to install KalmanFilter package, then change to  KalmanFilter/src, type 'make clean; make;make install' to install it.

  3) compile kalRTPC

   cd kalRTPC;
+  make clean;
   make

 ========================================================================